CHONKLER/web3-auth/README.md

   - Checks if a wallet address is available
   - Response: `{ success: true, available: boolean }`

+## Backward Compatibility

+For backward compatibility, the following endpoints are still supported but redirect to the new unified authentication system:

+- `POST /api/auth/anonymous` - For anonymous authentication (no wallet)
+- `POST /api/auth/wallet/connect` - For wallet authentication

+We recommend using the new `/api/auth/authenticate` endpoint for new integrations.

 ## Authentication Flows

-### 1. Anonymous Flow (Optional Username)
+### 1. Anonymous Flow

-1. User signs in anonymously
+1. User authenticates without a wallet address
 2. Optionally provides a username
 3. Receives `uid` and `token`
 4. Can later link a wallet using the `uid`

-### 2. Wallet Connection Flow
+### 2. Wallet Authentication Flow

-1. User connects their wallet on the frontend
+1. User authenticates with a wallet address
-2. Frontend sends the wallet address to the server
-3. Server checks if wallet exists
+2. Server checks if wallet address exists
    - If exists: Logs in the user
    - If not: Creates new account
-4. Returns `uid`, `token`, and `isNewUser` flag
+3. Returns `uid`, `token`, and `isNewUser` flag

 ### 3. Hybrid Flow

-1. User starts with anonymous account
+1. User starts without a wallet (anonymous authentication)
 2. Later links their wallet
 3. Account becomes non-anonymous

 ## Key Changes in Recent Updates

-1. **Removed @solana/web3.js Dependency**: The backend no longer depends on Solana's web3.js library as wallet management is handled on the frontend.

-2. **Simplified Authentication Flow**: Wallet authentication now uses direct wallet addresses without needing signature verification:

-   - Frontend is responsible for connecting to wallets and obtaining addresses
-   - Backend only needs the wallet address to authenticate or create users

-3. **Unique User Identification**: Implemented checks for both username and wallet address:

-   - Before creating a new account, the system checks if the wallet address or username already exists
-   - If a user already exists with that wallet, they are signed in rather than creating a duplicate account

-4. **New Availability Endpoints**: Added endpoints to check if usernames or wallet addresses are already taken:
-   - `GET /api/auth/username/available/:username`
-   - `GET /api/auth/wallet/available/:walletAddress`
+1. **Unified Authentication System**: Merged anonymous and wallet authentication into a single, flexible endpoint:

+   - Simplifies integration for developers
+   - Consistent response format for all authentication methods
+   - Improved security and user identification

+2. **Permanent Wallet-Username Association**:

+   - Once a username is linked to a wallet, that association cannot be changed
+   - Prevents security issues from changing wallet addresses

+3. **Improved Username Handling**:
+   - When a user tries to authenticate with an existing username, they're logged in instead of seeing an error
+   - Prevents duplicate accounts with the same username

 ## Firestore Security Rules